Engee documentation

 PDSCH

-Number of PDSCH transmission layers - number of transmission layers for the PDSCH channel
+# Number of PDSCH transmission layers — number of data transmission layers for the PDSCH channel

-Number of data transmission layers for PDSCH (Physical Downlink Shared Channel) channel in 5G NR.
+The number of data transmission layers for the PDSCH (Physical Downlink Shared Channel, physical channel of the common downlink) in 5G NR.

 Values